 - On the new window, select the .ZIP file you’ve downloaded on Step 1 and start uploading.

-- Back on the File Manager, locate the uploaded .ZIP file, select it, and click Extract.
+- Back to the File Manager, locate the uploaded .ZIP file, select it, and click Extract.
 After it’s done, check with the current host File Manager to make sure the structure and folders looks the same and that there’s nothing missing.

-Step 6.
 Changing the wp-config.php file values to match the database.

 - Find the wp-config.php, select it and Right Click > Edit.